Accidental Death and Dismemberment Insurance

 AD&D coverage pays an indemnity (a lump sum payment) in the amount your policy specifies.
 That amount is paid directly to your beneficiaries or to your estate if there are no designated beneficiaries.
 These benefits are in addition to any other benefits or life insurance plans you might have.

-Typically, the coverage for death benefits are at 100 percent of the policy limit while dismemberment benefits are at a percentage per loss and increase for multiple losses.
+Typically, the coverage for death benefits is 100 percent of the policy limit while dismemberment benefits are at a percentage per loss and increases for multiple losses.

 There are three types of plans and they can be purchased for single or multi-trip insurance policies.
 Let’s review the different options:

 The most comprehensive form of AD&D coverage, the 24-hour plan offers coverage from the time you leave on your scheduled trip until the time you return home.
 The 24-hour coverage allows for you to be covered at all times for travel accidents that lead to permanent disability or death.

 Flight Accident AD&D

 This type of coverage is specific to air travel.
 Coverage is provided if death or injury is sustained while boarding, riding on and exiting an aircraft.
 Coverage may also include being struck by or run down by an aircraft.
 Flight Accident AD&D benefits will not apply if injury or death occurs during the non-flight portion of your trip.

 This type of policy is geared to general travel.
 You will have coverage for incidents that might occur while you are away, whether it be traveling on an airplane, train or cruise ship.

 Typically, AD&D coverage provides benefits if the insured person has an injury the results in: